-With the prior approval of the Program Director, the Lienhard School of Nursing will accept up to a maximum of six (6) credits for certain nursing courses taken at other institutions by students who have matriculated into the Lienhard School of Nursing Master of Science programs.
+With the prior approval of the Program Director, the Lienhard School of Nursing will accept up to a maximum of six (6) credits with a grade of B or better for certain nursing courses, taken at other institutions by students who have matriculated into the Lienhard School of Nursing Master of Science programs.
+Transfer credit toward NURS 682 and NURS 640A/B/C will only be considered if the course was completed within two years of beginning the clinical experience.
+Students whose original Advanced Pharmacology and/or Physical Assessment courses were greater than two years prior to clinical placements must demonstrate clinical acumen with a test-out option conducted by the Program Director.
+Failure to pass the test-out will require repeating the relevant course material.